 Your doctor will discharge you when your drain is removed.
-If you have a venflon (plastic tube) in your arm/hand, this will be taken out before you go home.
+If you have a cannula (plastic tube) in your arm/hand, this will be taken out before you go home.

-- Do not smoke for at least two weeks after your operation, as this will affect the healing process. - Different surgeons have differing preferences to wound closure materials. - You will be advised to go to your practice nurse for removal of your stitches five to seven days after your operation if this is necessary.
-If this is not possible, a district nurse will be organised to visit you at home. - Avoid strenuous activity and heavy lifting for a few weeks.
+Do not smoke for at least two weeks after your operation, as this will affect the healing process.

+Different surgeons have differing preferences to wound closure materials.
+You will be advised to go to your practice nurse for removal of your stitches five to seven days post operation if this is necessary.
+If this is not possible a district nurse will be organised.
+Avoid strenuous activity and heavy lifting for a few weeks.